Bringing up a baby can be a tough and lonely job. Here's a solution: alloparents

 Your turn: Tell us a time when an alloparent came to the rescue

 Readers who are parents: Can you recall a time when you faced a tough time in child rearing — and had a perhaps unexpected and definitely welcome moment when an "alloparent" — a caregiver from your family or community — came to the rescue?
 Share your story and we may publish it in a future post.
-You can email it to goatsandsoda@npr.org and please include your name, location and the best way to contact you.
+You can email it to goatsandsoda@npr.org with "alloparents" in the subject line.
+Please include your name, location and the best way to contact you.
 Please sent in your response by Friday, December 8.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.